Chapter 3 : Picture of You

 I take a deep breath through my nose and smile.
 It feels unnatural on my face.
-As much as it hurts to admit, I've always known it was bound to happen eventually.
+As much as it hurts to admit, I always knew it was bound to happen eventually.
 I say as much to Sirius and he clasps my hand over the table.

 "Lily..."
-He's at a loss for words, his expression sympathetic and I've never felt more pathetic.
-I want to cry and break things, I want to be alone.
+He's at a loss for words, his expression sympathetic, and I've never felt more pathetic.
+I want to cry and break something.
+I want to be alone.

-I get up, pull on my coat and get out my purse, but Sirius doesn't let me pay, despite my protests.
-Eventually I give up, he's always been so stubborn.
+I get up, pull on my coat and get out my purse, but Sirius doesn't let me pay despite my protests.
+Eventually I give up since he's always been so stubborn.

-"See you later" I mutter, clasp his shoulder with a smile and leave the shop, the moment I'm outside I apparate to my flat.
+"See you later," I mutter, clasping his shoulder with a smile before leaving the shop.
+The moment I'm outside I apparate to my flat.